 Resolution Problems in clock()

-While playing recently with clock() in order to time the performance of different kinds of code and algorithms, I found an annoying bug. clock() just can’t register work that has taken less than 0.01 seconds.
-This is pretty unexpected as clock() should return the processor time used by the program.
+While recently playing with clock() in order to time the performance of different kinds of code and algorithms, I found an annoying bug. clock() just can’t register work that has taken less than 0.01 seconds.
+This is pretty unexpected, as clock() should return the processor time used by the program.
 The man page for clock() states:

 The clock() function returns an approximation of processor time used by the program.

-But the word “approximation” is there for different reason. clock() just can’t register very short processor times.
+But the word “approximation” is there for a different reason. clock() just can’t register very short processor times.
 Let’s examine the following program:

 #include <stdio.h>